ADMARIl/aingson.xyz/content/projects/honk.md

 showcase: true
 ---

-Web app that allows people to remotely trigger a car horn in a variety of sequences
+Web app that allows people to remotely trigger a web embedded car horn in a variety of sequences.